sheetdb/slate/source/includes/_other.md

 ## API Limits

-After you hit your rate limit, your requests will recive `429 Too Many Requests`.
+After you hit your rate limit, your requests will return an error: `429 Too Many Requests`.
 You can check limits at <a href="https://sheetdb.io/pricing">pricing page</a>.

 There are 2 more limits: